fedora-infra/fedocal/doc/usage.rst

 Edit a calendar
 ---------------

-One can edit a calendar if she/he is an administrator as defined above.
+One can edit a calendar if she/he is a fedocal administrator or a list administrator as defined above.

 To edit a calendar, select the calendar to edit in the main menu by clicking on its name.
 Then go to the ``Admin`` entry of the main menu and